Anarchism and Other Essays: Background

-Emma Goldman, a noted anarchist agitator in the United States, published the first issue of Mother Earth in March 1906.
+Emma Goldman published the first issue of Mother Earth in March 1906.
 Though she had written extensively for other periodicals, Mother Earth was her first experience with editing and publishing a political journal.
 Goldman funded the journal's publication through extensive lecture tours throughout the United States.

 Ben Reitman, Goldman's tour manager and romantic partner, suggested that she revise her lectures for publication.
 Goldman herself was becoming frustrated with the limitations of lecturing to crowds.
 She believed the audiences were generally more interested in the spectacle of a controversial anarchist speaker than in the content of her lectures.
 "I am not sanguine enough to hope that my readers will be as numerous as those who have heard me," she wrote.
 "But I prefer to reach the few who really want to learn, rather than the many who come to be amused."

 Goldman completed the manuscript at a farm in Ossining, New York, while recovering from knee injuries.
 The process took two months.
 Alexander Berkman edited the final proofs.
 Upon its completion, publishers were uninterested in the collection.
 Reitman suggested self-publishing the book through Mother Earth's printers, who had agreed to print the book on credit.

 An earlier version of "The Traffic in Women", entitled "The White Slave Traffic", first appeared in Mother Earth's January 1910 edition.